-In response to some angry comments about the large number of assholes running around in management roles, and my possible (!) involvement in promoting such a thing, here’s the first in a series of posts about assholes.
+In response to some angry comments about the large number of assholes running around in management roles here’s the first in a series of posts about assholes.
+There is also a follow up post on the top ten reasons managers become great:

 The top ten reasons managers become assholes: